 Varenna is in the central part of Lake Como.
 This glitzy lake is shaped like an inverted Y, with the two main cities – Lecco and Como – located on the southern tips of the two branches.
 Varenna is approximately 20 km north of Lecco, on the southeastern branch of the lake.

 Looking at a map of Lake Como, you’ll notice that Varenna is right across the lake from Bellagio, the uber-famous Lake Como village that no doubt many of you will want to visit.
-It’s very easy to move between Varenna, Bellagio and Menaggio (another stunning lakeside town on the western shore of the lake), with frequent ferries covering this triangular route.
+It’s very easy to move between Varenna, Bellagio and Menaggio (another stunning lakeside town on the western shore of the lake), with frequent ferries covering this triangle-shaped route.

 You can easily spend a day visiting Varenna, Bellagio and Menaggio, or have a look at our three-day Lake Como itinerary for more inspiration!